-Some examples of exothermic reactions include combustion (burning), oxidation reactions like burning and neutralization reactions between acids and alkalis.
+Some examples of exothermic reactions include combustion (burning), oxidation reactions (rusting) and neutralization reactions between acids and alkalis.
 Many everyday items like hand warmers and self-heating cans for coffee and other hot beverages undergo exothermic reactions.

 TL;DR (Too Long; Didn't Read)

 To calculate the amount of heat released in a chemical reaction, use the equation Q = mc ΔT, where Q is the heat energy transferred (in joules), m is the mass of the liquid being heated (in kilograms), c is the specific heat capacity of the liquid (joule per kilogram degrees Celsius), and ΔT is the change in temperature of the liquid (degrees Celsius).

 It's important to remember that temperature and heat are not the same thing.
 Temperature is a measure of how hot something is, measured in degrees Celsius or degrees Fahrenheit, while heat is a measure of the thermal energy contained in an object measured in joules.

 When heat energy transfers to an object, its temperature increase depends on:

 - the mass of the object

 - the substance the object is made from

 - the amount of energy applied to the object

 The more heat energy transferred to an object, the greater its temperature increase.